neonode-inc/zforce-arduino/README.md

-# Bug Report v.1.6.1
-We have been recieving bug reports regarding the decoding of the touch notification in v.1.6.1 and are currently working on a hotfix (v.1.6.2).
-Please refer to v.1.4.0 for now.
-We will update the library as soon as possible.

-Thank you all for your feedback!

-Best,

-Neonode Support- and Engineering Team.

 # Neonode Touch Sensor Module interface library for Arduino

 An Arduino library for communicating with the [Neonode Touch Sensor Module] optical touch sensor.
 Handles the fundamental BER encoded ASN.1 messages.